11 of the BEST Smoky Mountain Horseback Riding Gatlinburg, Pigeon Forge, Sevierville TN Opportunities

 Big Rock Dude Ranch at Ponderosa

 Big Rock Dude Ranch at Ponderosa is another premier Smoky Mountains riding stables, and it’s just north of Gatlinburg.
-It offers horseback riding seven days a week as long as the weather is favorable.
+It offers several Smokies horseback riding experience options seven days a week as long as the weather is favorable.

 The 3.5-mile tour gives you a glimpse into the experience that the early settlers had when they crossed the mountains and valleys on horseback for the first time about 200 years ago.